 Culture Nature No inventories/lists/registers of heritage have been established.
+Inventories/lists/registers are inadequate to capture the diversity of heritage.
+Inventories/lists/registers capture some of the diversity of heritage.
+Inventories/lists/registers capture the full diversity of heritage. × × 6.3 - Are inventories/lists/registers used to protect the identified cultural and natural heritage?
+Culture Nature No inventories/lists/registers of heritage have been established.
 Inventories/lists/registers are not actively used for the protection of heritage.
-Inventories/lists/registers are sometimes used for the protection of heritage.
-Inventories/lists/registers are frequently used for the protection of heritage. × ×